 What I wasn’t prepared for was the second half of the class, also known as “Day Two”.
 Day Two would defy me.
 It would dance a dance of “Told you so”.
 It would give me flashbacks of my most detested aspects of my pre-college & college days.
 My days as a server.
-A cocktail server, bartender, a flambé server, a tableside server, you name it I did it.
+A cocktail server, bartender, a flambé server, a table side server, you name it I did it.
 While I relished the experience I had in fine dining, waiting tables wasn’t my calling.
 I had no enthusiasm for it.
-The fact that Sommelier's serve had escaped me.
-I was so caught up in the romance of the job, I didn't take a hard look at all aspects.
-Click To Tweet

 It wasn’t the fault of the course or The Court’s.
 I didn’t do my homework.
 What was I thinking?
 When we came to the service section of the course I knew I had failed to choose the right course for me.
 Not only had I failed, I invested $595.00 in that class.
 While I still got an education, I didn’t get a designation.
 You have to take the test to get a designation.
 I wrote my name at the top of the test and looked at the questions.
 This was not an easy test for those who took a half-assed approach.
 I waited about 10 min and turned my test in.
 It wasn’t going to move me with desire into the direction I was hoping for.